apache/drill/_docs/interfaces/odbc-win/040-tableau-examples.md

 ---
 title: "Tableau Examples"
-parent: "Using the MapR ODBC Driver on Windows"
+parent: "Using ODBC on Windows"
 ---
 You can generate reports in Tableau using ODBC connections to Drill data sources.
 Each example in this section takes you through the steps to create a